How to Try Authentic Navajo Tacos at Navajo Lodge Albuquerque

 Can I get vegetarian Navajo tacos?

 Yes.
 Ask for the taco without meat and add extra beans, cheese, and vegetables.
 The frybread itself is vegetarian.
-Some locations offer a bean-only version, but at Navajo Lodge, it’s best to request modifications directly.
+Some locations offer a bean-only version, but at Navajo Lodge, its best to request modifications directly.
 The staff are accommodating and happy to adjust.

 Is there gluten in frybread?

 Yes.
 Traditional frybread is made with wheat flour.
 There is no gluten-free version available at Navajo Lodge.
-If you have celiac disease or a severe allergy, it’s best to avoid the dish or consult with the staff about cross-contamination risks.
+If you have celiac disease or a severe allergy, its best to avoid the dish or consult with the staff about cross-contamination risks.

 How much does a Navajo taco cost at Navajo Lodge?